Wishfly-dev/client/README.md

 ![](./images/hero.png)

 ## Features
-- User can create wish with title and description.
+- User can create feature request with title and description.
-- In [Admin](https://admin.wishfly.dev) you can change status of each wish (all new wishes must be approved before showing in list for users).
+- In [Admin](https://admin.wishfly.dev) you can change status of each feature request.
+- All new feature requests must be approved by you before popping up in user list.

 ## Getting started
 > 🤘 It takes less than 180 seconds to integrate Wishfly into your app.<br />